 The Emperor Japanese Maple is quick-growing compared to many other kinds of Japanese Maples and it will soon mature into a tree just 15 feet tall, perfect as a specimen in a smaller garden or as a beautiful addition to a shrub bed in a larger garden.
 This maple is upright in growth and forms a vase-shaped tree branching low-down and often with several main stems.
 It also makes a beautiful terrace tree grown in a large pot.

-It has broader leaves than many other forms of Japanese maples and the leaves are a little like miniature versions of regular maple leaves, but much more pointed.
+It has much broader leaves than many other forms of Japanese Maples and the leaves are a little like miniature versions of regular Maple Trees, but much more pointed.
 The leaves have 5 to 7 lobes running about ¾ of the way into the leaf, which is 2 to 4 inches long, so it resembles a tiny hand with fingers.
 In spring they emerge a rich, dark purple-red and hold that rich color all summer, unlike older varieties like Bloodgood which turn a dirty color in summer.
 In fall the leaves turn a rich and brilliant scarlet, turning your specimen into a new a vibrant feature in the garden.

 To plant your Emperor Japanese Maple, choose a suitable location and dig plenty of rich organic material – compost, manure or peat-moss – into the soil.
 Plant your tree at the same depth it was in the pot and place it in a hole that is three times the width of the pot.
 Replace most of the soil, firm it down gently around the roots and water well.
 Replace the rest of the soil when all the water has drained away.
 Put rich organic mulch over the root-zone but not touching the trunk and add new mulch each spring to both feed your tree and conserve moisture.
 Water well at least once a week for the first season or two and then water your tree whenever the soil becomes dry.
 Pruning is not necessary as this tree will naturally grow into a beautiful form.